Interlibrary Loan Instructions for Research Assistants

 • The Law Library has two dedicated book scanners, in the Reading Room's Business Lounge, that you may use for free to scan materials.
 However, every Xerox printer found on campus can also make free scans.

-• The Law Library also has a digital microformat scanner that you may use to view and scan content from our microfilm or microfiche collection.
+• The Law Library also has a digital microformat scanner that you may use to review and scan content from our microfilm or microfiche collection.

-What if My Faculty Wants to Borrow the Book?
+What if My Georgetown Law Faculty Wants to Borrow a Book?

-If the faculty is to be the exclusive user of the borrowed item, then for a(n):
+If the law faculty is to be the exclusive user of the borrowed item, then for a(n):

 Georgetown Law Library Book Submit a completed Faculty Research Assistant Authorization form (available as a PDF) to the Circulation Desk.
 Once you are registered as a faculty RA, when you bring a Law Library book to the Circulation Desk, you may ask the staff to check out the book to that proxy account.
 This service is overseen by Access Services, 202-662-9131, lawcirc@georgetown.edu.

 Local Academic Library Book Do not place a local academic loan order under your name.
-Ask your faculty to email the citation to the Law Library's Research Services department, at lawlibraryresearch@georgetown.edu.
+Ask your faculty to email the citation to the Law Library Research Services department at lawlibraryresearch@georgetown.edu.
 Research Services will then take the steps to submit a local loan request for the faculty.
 Once received, Research Services will check out and deliver the book to the faculty.

-Check How to Submit an ILL as an RA for more detailed instructions.
+Check How to Submit a Law Library ILL as a Georgetown Law Faculty RA for more detailed instructions.

 Check More Library Services to Assist You for other services that may help you in borrowing library books as a Research Assistant.